$32M settlement reached between NM gov’t, EPA over Gold King Mine Spill

 FARMINGTON, N.M. — A settlement, years in the making, has been reached between the state of New Mexico and the federal government over a 2015 environmental disaster in the Four Corners.

-A $32 million statement has been reached according to Gov. Michelle Lujan Grisham, who announced the settlement Thursday in Farmington.
+A $32 million settlement has been reached according to Gov. Michelle Lujan Grisham, who announced the settlement Thursday in Farmington.
 It’s the largest settlement any state, impacted by the Gold King Mine Spill, has received.

 The spill occurred in 2015 when EPA contractors accidentally triggered the release of millions of gallons of toxic mining waste into the Animas River.